Larry Buendorf: Assassination attempt on U.S. President Gerald Ford

 On September 5, 1975, President Gerald Ford, who had just given a speech at the California State Capitol in Sacramento, walked across a park where a crowd had gathered.
 A woman in a red dress, who later was identified as Lynette "Squeaky" Fromme, was seen following Ford while he was shaking hands.
 While Fromme pointed the gun at Ford, several people heard a "metallic click" sound.
 As the red-robed Fromme shouted, "It wouldn't go off", Buendorf grabbed the gun, forced it from Fromme's hand, and brought her to the ground.

 For his role in preventing the assassination attempt on President Ford, Buendorf was awarded the U.S. Treasury Meritorious Service Award and the United States Secret Service Valor Award.

 Every year after the assassination attempt, Buendorf and Ford maintained telephone contact on the anniversary of the attack.
 He also visited Ford and skied with him on occasion.

 U.S. Olympic Committee

 Buendorf later became Chief Security Officer of the United States Olympic Committee in 1993 after retirement from the Secret Service.
 From the Olympic Committee headquarters in Colorado Springs, his office is able to monitor security images from other Olympic training sites in Lake Placid, New York, and Chula Vista, California, a suburb of San Diego.
-The grounds of the Olympic Committee are open to the public and have a visitor's center and gift shop.
+The grounds of the Olympic Committee are open to the public and have a visitor center and gift shop.
 As Chief Security Officer, Buendorf was responsible for security of the U.S. Olympic Committee.
 However, he was not directly responsible for security at the Olympic Games when they were held in the United States in 1996 and 2002, as such tasks were performed by local, state, and federal government personnel, as well as contracted private security.